 • India-EU trade agreement under negotiation.

-Two schools debate the relationship between regional and multilateral trade liberalisation.
-Building-block theorists argue that regional blocs lead member countries to discover the benefits of trade and prepare them for multilateral opening.
-Stumbling-block theorists, led by Bhagwati, argue that regionalism diverts political attention from the WTO and creates inefficient trade-diverting arrangements.
-The empirical evidence is mixed; the textbook position is that regionalism is a complement to, not a substitute for, multilateralism.
+Two schools debate the relationship between regional and multilateral liberalisation.
+Building-block theorists argue regionalism prepares countries for multilateral opening.
+Stumbling-block theorists, led by Bhagwati, argue regionalism diverts attention from the WTO and creates inefficient trade-diverting arrangements.
+The textbook position is that regionalism complements, rather than substitutes, multilateralism.

 Which of the following is not a stage in Balassa's framework of economic integration?